each/draft-aname/draft-ietf-dnsop-aname.md

      successfully resolving an empty RRset.)

   1. Replace the owner of the target address records with the owner of the ANAME record.
+Reduce the TTL to match the ANAME record if it is greater.
 Drop any RRSIG records.

   1. Stop if this modified RRset is the same as the sibling RRset (ignoring any RRSIG records).
 The comparison MAY treat